RKKY to Kondo crossover in Helical Edge of a Topological Insulator

 If $D^\ast \ll D$, the overwhelming number of processes will involve both, particle and hole at energy cost above $D^\ast$.
 There in order to return to the low energy regime, exactly the same p/h pair must be destroyed again.
 This constrains the second processes above to $\delta_{1 4} \delta_{2 3}$, with the shortcut notation $\delta_{i j} \equiv \delta_{k_i k_j} \delta_{\sigma_i \sigma_j}$.
 Actually, the processes $\delta_{1 4} \delta_{2 3}$ can be included all the way down to zero energy, i.e., there is apriori no need for an infrared energy cutoff $D^\ast$, so one can assume $D^\ast \to 0^+$ as long as the sum is well-defined (which it turns out it is).
 With the bath projected via $P$ onto the exactly filled helical Fermi sea, this generates the effective, purely local inter-impurity Hamiltonian \begin{widetext}

 \end{widetext} having taken the continuum limit $i \equiv (k_i\sigma_i) \to (\varepsilon_i \sigma_i)$, with $\rho_0$ the constant one-particle density of states of the helical edge for a given spin at the Fermi level as in \Eq{eq:lattice:a}.
+The phase factor in the second line rewritten in terms of energies is already also specific to the helical edge.
 As an aside, we note that the energy denominator of $I^{\eta\eta'}_{\sigma_1\sigma_2}$ can be rewritten into an integral over imaginary frequencies,